anyahush/protect-our-planet-quiz/README.md

 - [GitPod](https://www.gitpod.io/) was used as the IDE to develop the project.
 - [Google Fonts](https://fonts.google.com/) were used to select fonts for the site.
 - [Lambdatest](https://www.lambdatest.com/) was used to check browser compatibility.
+- [Online JavaScript Beautifier](https://beautifier.io/) was used to standardise HTML, CSS and JavaScript files.
 - [Pixton](https://www.pixton.com/) was used to design the graphics for the site.